 -Dr Uzochukwu Ikem, Senior Lecturer and Associate Dean, Faculty of Pharmaceutical Sciences, my first sole Ph.D. student.
 I appreciate him for the readiness with which he carried out any assignment.
 Even after concluding his work, he still holds me in high esteem.
-We have published together a total of 17 articles, mainly on mistletoe -Dr. Uchenna Estellamaris Odo, Senior Lecturer and Head, Department of Pharmacognosy, University of Nigeria, Nsukka.
-I enjoy your goodnaturedness, Keep it up.
+We have published together a total of 17 articles, mainly on mistletoe

--Dr. Ngozi Nwodo, Senior Lecturer and Immediate past Acting Head of Department of Pharmaceutical and Medicinal Chemistry.
-University of Nigeria, Nsukka, my only sister female academic staff member in Pharm.
+- -Dr. Uchenna Estellamaris Odo, Senior Lecturer and Head, Department of Pharmacognosy, University of Nigeria, Nsukka.
+I enjoy your goodnaturedness, Keep it up. - -Dr. Ngozi Nwodo, Senior Lecturer and Immediate past Acting Head of Department of Pharmaceutical and Medicinal Chemistry, University of Nigeria, Nsukka, my only sister female academic staff member in Pharm.
 Chem.
 I appreciate your peace-loving and easy going lifestyle.
 I am happy that we have developed a cooperative relationship as against what is usually obtained with women.
-Your introducing me to GA Society brought a phenomenal advancement in my academic life the academic world.
+Your introducing me to GA Society brought a phenomenal advancement in my academic life - -Dr. W. Obonga, Senior Lecturer and Head of Department of Pharmaceutical and Medicinal Chemistry.
+I enjoy your radical and reactionary approach to problem- solving.
+Your research took you to where the joneses could not reach A Ph.D work on Cannabis sativa.
+I had wished that your primary supervisor, Dr. Okide, was alive to see the findings you got from the work. - -Dr Edwin Omeje, a dogged and resilient academic.
+You are an academic strength to me, ever ready to accept delegated responsibility.
+I am deeply persuaded that you will go to places in the academic world.
 Keep it up.
 With Omeje, I have published nearly 10 articles on mistletoe plant.
 Some of the articles were published in classic (first -rate) impact-factored journals of very long standing.
 An article on mistletoe from his Ph.D work won International Travel Grant of the International Society for Medicinal Plant Research, in Berlin, 2010.
 The article was chosen by the organizers for oral presentation and was orally presented at that conference.
 Our work was the only African work so honoured.
-The cash award was presented durina the Conference Closing Ceremony in Berlin.
-Germany.
+The award was presented during the cash Conference Closing Ceremony in Berlin, Germany.
 He is currently out in India on a CV Raman Postdoctoral Fellowship.